-Most supermarkets carry 4 oz lobster tails and that’s the perfect size for stuffing, look for Maine or Canadian lobster.
-Make sure to look for wild caught (preferably gulf) shrimp for your stuffed shrimp (look at Costco, Bj’s or Sams club).
+Most supermarkets carry 4 -5 oz lobster tails and that’s the perfect size for stuffing.
+Look for Maine or Canadian lobster, cold water lobster is always preferred.

 Don’t forget to add a little water to the pan when baking the shrimp and lobster.
 My Crab stuffing has other delicious uses as too.
-Think about using it as a stuffing for your favorite fish, add some breadcrumbs for crab cakes or simply as Crab Imperial.
+Think about using it as a stuffing for your favorite fish, add some breadcrumbs for crab cakes or on its own as Crab Imperial.

 If you’d like to follow along and see step by step how I created each dish, check out the video from this weeks Around the Kitchen Table!

 If you enjoyed this recipe you’ll love these!